UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 - "Manage a workspace in an interactive R session"
 - "Use mathematical and comparison operators"
 - "Call functions"
+- "Understand the concept of a vector"
+- "Understand how to extract elements from a vector"
 keypoints:
 - "Use RStudio to write and run R programs."
 - "R has the usual arithmetic operators and mathematical functions."
 - "Use `<-` to assign values to variables."
+- "Use the [] operator to extract elements from a vector"
 - "Use `ls()` to list the variables in a program."
 - "Use `rm()` to delete objects in a program."
 source: Rmd